shplishka/883-assessment/OnboardingSyllabus.md

     - Monitoring and logging capabilities in Airflow.

-## Week 4: DevOps in Kubernetes
+## chapter 02: Basic DevOps & Openshift
-- **Chapter 5:** Kubernetes Fundamentals for Data Ops using "zero to hero" Openshift labs.
+- **Chapter 5:** Openshift Fundamentals for Data Ops using "zero to hero" Openshift labs.
-- **Chapter 6:** Helm for Kubernetes Package Management using "Advenced labs" Openshift labs.
+- **Chapter 6:** Helm for Kubernetes Package Management using "Hero to Master" Openshift labs.
 - **Exercise:** Deploy a Spark application using Helm on a Openshift cluster.
 - **Showcase:** Present the advantages of Kubernetes in a data ops context and discuss Helm's role in managing Kubernetes applications.

-## Week 5: Iceberg and Trino in Data Operations
+## chapter 5: Iceberg and Trino in Data Operations
 - **Chapter 7:** Managing Data with Iceberg
 - **Chapter 8:** Exploring Trino as a Query Engine
 - **Exercise:** Implement Iceberg for data management and work with Trino for querying data efficiently - create mini parquet merager.
 - **Showcase:** Showcase the benefits of using Iceberg for managing evolving datasets and discuss Trino's advantages as a query engine.

-## Week 6: Operators and Controllers in Kubernetes
+## chapter 6: Operators and Controllers in Kubernetes
 - **Chapter 9:** Understanding Kubernetes Operators
 - **Chapter 10:** Custom Controllers for Data Ops
 - **Exercise:** Develop a custom Kubernetes controller to handle ConfigMap upgrades in given namespaces.
 - **Showcase:** Explain the concept of Kubernetes operators and their role VS contorllers.

-## Week 7: Real-world Project Simulation
+## chapter 7: Real-world Project Simulation
 - **Chapter 11:** Simulating Real-world Data Ops Projects
 - **Chapter 12:** Troubleshooting and Debugging Techniques
 - **Exercise:**  Do [Final Exercise](FinalExercise.md) and present the solution.
 - **Showcase:** Share insights gained from the simulation and discuss troubleshooting strategies.

-## Week 8: Best Practices and Spark Optimization
+## chapter 8: Best Practices and Spark Optimization
 - **Chapter 13:** Best Practices and Spark Optimization in Spark metrics and Spark ui analysis
 - **Chapter 14:** Performance Spark Optimization Strategies
 - **Exercise:** Optimize a Spark job for better performance and efficiency.
 - **Showcase:** Present the optimized Spark job and discuss the strategies employed for performance improvement.

-## Week 9: Advanced Airflow Concepts and Practical Implementation
+## chapter 9: Advanced Airflow Concepts and Practical Implementation
 - **Chapter 15:** Airflow Cluster Setup and Configuration
 - **Chapter 16:** Writing Custom Airflow Operators
 - **Exercise:** Set up an Airflow cluster and write a custom operator to interact with an external system.
 - **Showcase:** Demonstrate the configured Airflow cluster and showcase the custom operator in action.

-## Week 10: Documentation and Knowledge Sharing
+## chapter 10: Documentation and Knowledge Sharing
 - **Chapter 17:** Importance of Documentation in Data Ops
 - **Chapter 18:** Effective Knowledge Sharing within the Team
 - **Exercise:** Create documentation for a sample project and present it to the team.